Decision Lifecycle

 Code drift detection

-After a decision is implemented, the agent snapshots affected file hashes. quint-code then
+After a decision is implemented, haft snapshots affected file hashes as a baseline.

-snapshots the file hashes.
-On every /q-refresh scan, it recomputes hashes and
+On every /h-verify scan, it recomputes hashes and detects changes:

 - MODIFIED — file changed since baseline (may or may not invalidate the decision)